 The Austin 1800's biggest rival in the 4 cylinder medium size car range was the British made Rootes Group's Hillman Hunter which came to Australia in 1967.
 Born into an era of car manufacturer rationalisation where many manufacturers were being amalgamated, renamed or even closed down, it was released in the year the troubled Rootes Group was taken over by Chrysler Corporation, during their first foray into Europe.
 Chrysler Australia took over the Rootes brands in Australia as well as the operation of their Port Melbourne factory.
 The principal Rootes model sold and assembled in Australia was the Hillman Hunter and this car became a steady seller for Chrysler until 1973.

 The Hillman Hunter that won the 1968 London to Sydney Marathon

 First introduced into Australia as the Arrow, the Hunter was a conventional design, square four-door sedan (and later estate) with a live rear axle and ohv engine (initially 1725cc with a 1496cc in 1970).
 Its engine had already been previously used in other Rootes cars.
-The body design was little changed during its production run (1966-1979) and its shape again was shared with other Rootes products such as the Humber Sceptre, Singer Gazelle and the Sunbeam Vogue, only a small number of which made it to Australia.
+The body design was little changed during its production run (1966-1979) and its shape again was shared with other Rootes products such as the Humber Sceptre, Singer Gazelle and the Sunbeam Vogue, most of which never made it to Australia.
 Developed in Britain as a highly successful rally car, the Hillman Hunter's greatest claim to fame was winning the 1968 London to Sydney car marathon, an event which the manufacturer failed to capitalise on.

 Ford Cotina Mk I